• Home

 About Us our leadership

-Through her leadership, Gloria I. Suess continues to make a lasting impact at Mary’s Kitchen Pantry and on the communities it serves, ensuring that the organization remains a beacon of hope for those in need across Southern California.
+Through decades of service, Gloria I. Suess continues to ensure that Mary’s Kitchen remains a trusted, mission-driven organization and a beacon of hope for communities across Southern California.

 MaryBeth Gram Treasurer